| 423.1 Definitions. (a) Care label means a permanent label or tag, containing

 it b automatically exempt from the care label requirement.
 It is not

-(e) Manufacturers and importers need not provide care information with
+necessary to file a request for this exemption. (e) Manufacturers and importers need not provide care information with

-(f) All exemptions granted under Section 423.1(c)(1) or (2) of the Care
+products sold to institutional buyers for commercial use. (f) All exemptions granted under Section 423.1(c)(1) or (2) of the Care

 Labeling Rule issued on December 9, 1971, will continue to be in effect